-And the next thing I knew, I was right inside of the massive cave opening which has become a symbol of the mountain itself.
+And the next thing I knew, I was right inside of the massive cave opening.
 It’s around 130 meters high, 57m wide and 60m deep.
 But how did such a thing form?

 It happened over the course of many many years due to falling water.
 In fact, it’s the world’s highest cave to have been eroded by water.
 And around a couple thousand years ago, the back of the cave completely collapsed, leaving the giant hole we see today.

 Walking out of the hole, I was confronted with a staircase consisting of exactly 999 steps.
-I was glad I was walking down, and not up, as those arriving by bus have to do.
+I was glad I was walking down, and not up, as those arriving by bus have to.
 Nevertheless, after several minutes, my knees started to shake.